-No matter where in the world you are, Christmas is more than tradition and family – it’s all about food.
+No matter where you are, Christmas is more than tradition and family – it’s all about food.

-Alcohol and cocktails, both alcoholic and non-alcoholic of all kinds, are staples for both family gatherings or Christmas parties.
+Alcohol and cocktails, both alcoholic and non-alcoholic, are staples for family gatherings or Christmas parties.
 But eggnog, a milk-based drink often infused with alcohol, and the Puerto Rican coquito, a cocktail that contains large amounts of coconut milk and rum, are the most popular around the holiday season.
 Other Christmas items include butter tarts, gingerbread Christmas cookies, shortbread, and cornbread, baked traditionally before the holidays and served on Christmas Day.

 What Is the Feast of Seven Fishes Tradition?

-The celebration is used to commemorate the wait, the Vigil for the midnight birth of baby Jesus.
-It’s celebrated with a partial fast where Italians stick to lighter, meatless dishes that include a seven-course meal of fish and other seafood options.
+The celebration commemorates the wait, the Vigil for the midnight birth of baby Jesus.
+It’s celebrated with a partial fast where Italians stick to lighter, meatless dishes, including a seven-course meal of fish and other seafood options.
 Eating the seven-fish feast or the vigil meal was to break the fast at the end of the day before heading to midnight Mass.

 Why Do We Eat Seafood On Christmas Eve?